 The basic principles of planning and implementation of expanded age group SIA campaign remain same as that of SIA targeting <5 years children.
 However, the key in planning for expanded age campaign is to adapt micro-planning to reach the targeted age group wherever they are more likely to be present (for example targeting schools, markets, universities, factories etc).

-mportant considerations while planning for expanded age group campaigns:
+Important considerations while planning for expanded age group campaigns:

 Microplanning: